Audi A8: Transmission

-All models include an eight-speed tiptronic transmission.
+All models include an eight-speed Tiptronic transmission.

 Production

-The A8's aluminum chassis was built at the Neckarsulm plant.
+The A8's aluminium chassis was built at the Neckarsulm plant.

 Marketing

 As an April Fools' Day joke on 1 April 2015, Audi Japan announced a special edition A8 5.5 with a rice cooker on the rear center console.
 The 5.5 designation is a play on the Japanese words "go" (five) and "han" (half); when combined, they become "gohan" (悟飯), which is the Japanese word for "rice".
 Audi S8 was used in The Transporter Refueled.
 Audi S8 was used in Avengers: Age of Ultron, alongside Spider-Man: Homecoming.
 A blockbuster style commercial film Suspect was published for the Audi S8 in 2012, which features an unnamed male model as driver.

 D5 (Typ 4N, 2017)

 A8 and A8 L

 The design of the A8 and A8 L was based on the Audi Prologue concept.
 The new generation, code-named D5, was unveiled at the Audi Summit in Barcelona on 11 July 2017 and presented at the 2017 Frankfurt Motor Show.
 The standard wheelbase A8 went on sale in November 2017, and the long wheelbase A8 L was launched in 2018.

 Traffic Jam Pilot is a new feature, consisting of Level 3 autonomous driving, that allows the car to travel in the heavy traffic on the highway up to 60 km/h without any assistance from the driver.
 Due to the complicated legal regulations, Audi cancelled the launch of this feature for the United States market in 2019.

 As part of the deal between Marvel Studios and Audi, the fourth generation of A8 first premiered in the "Driver's Test" commercial that premiered on 19 June 2017, as a tie-in to Spider-Man: Homecoming movie.
 In the commercial, Peter Parker (Tom Holland) takes the car, a prototype belonging to Tony Stark, for a test-drive alongside his driving instructor played by J. B. Smoove.
 The car also had a small product placement appearance in the actual movie itself.